zoracreates/fictionalcolor/src/blog/starting-with-infrared-photography.md

 *embed the review* https://www.youtube.com/watch?v=e0l9JV5Ji14

 ## Can I revert the conversion process?
-Once a camera is converted, you can't *un*-convert it.
-However, for a full-spectrum camera, you can purchase a hot mirror filter, which blocks out infrared light and lets you capture standard pictures.
+For a full-spectrum camera, you can purchase a hot mirror filter, which blocks out infrared light and lets you capture standard pictures.

 If you go for a partial conversion, you may not be able to do this.
 A partial conversion means that another filter is installed in place of the hot mirror.
 This limits your photos to the light captured by that filter.

 With full-spectrum, you get all types of light, and you can purchase filters separately to control what light you see.
 Why would someone go for a partial conversion then?
 Filters can be expensive, and some photographers prefer a specific look.

 ## How I choose a filter?
 How does it work?
-Light forms part of what is known as the eleLight waves are measured in nanometers (nm).
+Light waves are measured in nanometers (nm).
 IR filters work by blocking out light at a certain spectrum.
 That's why you'll see IR filters often named based on nanometers.

 You can select a filter based on the color effect you're seeking.
 I'm still experimenting with filters, and plan to offer insights as I go.
 If you're curious, Kolari has a whole [article on selecting filters](https://kolarivision.com/articles/choosing-a-filter/), including photos.
 Do note that this article does not cover all possible looks that you can get when manipulating color channels in post-processing.